Using The Bloom Inline Opt-In

 Generate Shortcode

-After you have configured your locked content opt-in, you will be presented with a “generate shortcode” button.
+After you have configured your locked content opt-in, you will be presented with a 「generate shortcode」 button.
 This button will display the shortcode that you can use to place your locked content opt-in form anywhere on your website.
 You can also access a list of all of your shortcodes from within the Bloom Shortcode button within the WordPress post editor, or by clicking the shortcode icon within the opt-in management tab in your Bloom settings panel.
+For more information about using shortcodes, be sure to read our in-depth shortcodes tutorial

 Using these settings you can create a wide range of opt-in boxes, and have them appear on different areas of your website (or your entire website if you so choose).